candlerb/snailgun/README.markdown

 Because fruby has to choose the environment to dispatch the request to before it is run, the default choice may be wrong and you may have to override it using an environment variable.
+IT'S POSSIBLE YOU COULD LOSE DATA FROM YOUR DEVELOPMENT DATABASE IF YOU RUN A 'TEST'-TYPE TASK BUT SNAILGUN APPLIES IT TO THE DEFAULT 'DEVELOPMENT' ENVIRONMENT.
+If your development database contains useful data, keep it backed up.

     # Wrong
     fruby script/server production